mateimone/telegram_bot_python/README.md

-# telegram_bot
+# Telegram bot for GitHub

 Welcome to 'telegram_bot_python'!\
 This is my first personal project, and the first time I've worked with the Telegram and GitHub Python APIs.
-The only external resource you'll need is Ngrok, an application that makes your local address visible on the internet and the project dependencies.
+The only external resources you'll need are the project dependencies and Ngrok, an application that makes your local address visible on the internet.\
+This bot is not designed to be used in a group chat, as it requires a sort of authentication for a user's account to work.

-Firstly, you will want to set Ngrok (download from [here](https://ngrok.com/download); for Windows, just download as ZIP) as a \$PATH\$ variable.
+Firstly, you will want to set Ngrok (download from [here](https://ngrok.com/download); for Windows, just download as ZIP and extract the files) as a $PATH$ variable.
 If you don't know how to do this, follow this [guide](https://www.educative.io/answers/how-to-add-an-application-path-to-system-environment-variables).

 Now, clone the project and install the dependencies.
 Then, open up a command line and run the command